platformsh/platformsh-docs/src/frameworks/symfony/faq.md

 composer install
 ```

-## Why do I get permission denied on a deploy hook?
+## Why do I get 'Permission denied' in a deploy hook?

 If you get the following error during a deploy hook:
 ```bash